 Museum of the Romanian Peasant

 The Museum of the Romanian Peasant in Bucharest showcases Romania’s rural heritage and cultural traditions.
-This museum offers an extensive collection of traditional clothing, handcrafted pottery, and wooden artifacts, giving visitors an authentic look at the everyday lives of Romanian peasants.
+It has an extensive collection of traditional clothing, handcrafted pottery, and wooden artifacts, giving visitors an authentic look at the everyday lives of Romanian peasants.

 While not everyone’s cup of tea, if you have time we’d recommend having a wonder about.